too many strands

 January 20, 2009 1 Comment

+Today, I treated myself to an outing.
 For such short breaks, I often go to a cafe that is around a 45-minute walk from my apartment.
-After spending the daily ‘play time’ with my mother, and handing over lunch and medicine, I packed my bag for the outing.
-Such packing is usually ambitious–the number of things I pack being disproportional to the duration of the outing which is rarely more than 3.5 to 4 hours, most of which is spent walking to and fro.
+My packing my backpack for such outings is usually ambitious–the number of things I pack being disproportional to the duration of the outing which is rarely more than 3.5 to 4 hours, most of which is spent walking to and fro.
 The point is, I don’t want to feel I should have brought something else to read when I am luxuriously parked at the cafe, chocolate icecream on hand.

 Today, for example, what went into my backpack included two non-fiction books (Personal Development for Smart People, and Finding Flow) and one fiction book (Gilead), some stories I wanted to work on, a pad with some other ideas I am pondering about, lots of paper and pens, and of course, my reading glasses and my wallet.

-As I walked, I kept admiring the sheer freedom of being able to leave my apartment and feeling the sun on me, and the breeze (and the dust and traffic sounds, but then walking is a package deal).
-Also, though, was the feeling that this outing had not been possible for almost two weeks because of caregiving stuff, and that all it would take for my getting pulled back into 24/7 was another problem my mother faced, or the attendant having to leave again, or any of the other uncertainties of life.
+As I walked, I kept admiring the sheer freedom of feeling the sun on me, and the breeze (and the dust and traffic sounds, but then walking is a package deal).
+For this outing, at least, I was free of caergiving worries.
 While these thoughts made my freedom to walk precious, they also reduced the pleasure.
 Part of me enjoyed every step, while the other part of me was caught up in the fear/ what if/ unpleasant anticipation cycle.
 Before I knew it, I had reached the cafe.

 The first hour at the cafe was undiluted fun.
 I did a bit of this, a bit of that.
 But after an hour, when i realized I had only one more hour to go, the same old restlessness took over.